SDABIS/aa-cgka/README.md

 # Attribute-Authenticated Continuous Group Key Agreement

-This is a Rust implementation of the Attribute-Authenticated Continuous Group Key Agreement (AA-CGKA) protocol, as specified in [our paper](https://arxiv.org/abs/2405.12042)
+This is a Rust implementation of the Attribute-Authenticated Continuous Group Key Agreement (AA-CGKA) protocol, as specified in [this paper](https://arxiv.org/abs/2405.12042)

 Our implementation builds upon the following libraries: